kenzonobre/Evolutionary-fish/README.md

 ## Links

-For details about the noise and evolution analysis, besides a better explanation of the evolutionary methods used : [analysis](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/analysis.md)
+For details about the evolution analysisa and a better explanation of the evolutionary methods : [analysis](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/analysis.md)

 For details about the installation : [installation](https://github.com/kenzonobre/Evolutionary-fish/blob/main/docs/installation.md)